mumuki/mulang/gem/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.

-### Updating Mulang version
+### Locally updating Mulang version

 Edit `version.rb` with a new Mulang version, and then run `bin/setup` again.

 ### Releasing a new version

-To release a new version:

-1. update `VERSION` in `version.rb`
-2. ensure the `MULANG_VERSION` in `version.rb` points to an existing mulang tag
-3. commit the version change and tag the repository as `v$VERSION`
-4. push the repository and travis will do the rest :smile: - including pushing the gem file to [rubygems.org](https://rubygems.org).
+This gem is automatically released with each mulang version.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/mulang.
+Bug reports and pull requests are welcome on GitHub at https://github.com/mumumuki/mulang.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License